 Medigap plans do not pay for routine vision care.
 There a good way to help with out-of-pocket costs when it comes to Medicare.

 Medicare Part D is for prescription drug coverage.
 You can sign up for Medicare Part D alongside your Part A and B coverage.
-They are available through private companies which are approved by Medicare.
+They are available through private companies which Medicare approves.

 For those with vision care needs, Part D can cover certain items that will be helpful to your care.
-Eye drops and vision medications prescribed by a doctor could be covered by your Medicare Part D plan.
+Although, eye drops and vision medications prescribed by a doctor could be covered by your Medicare Part D plan.

 Vision care is a crucial part of your long-term healthcare.
 As you age, your eyesight needs to be closely monitored so that you can maintain your vision and avoid complications.